ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Setting the new user's username](images/g020/debian_vm_install_os_installer_creating_admin_user_setting_username.webp "Setting the new user's username")

     By default, the installer will take the first word you set as the user's full name and use it (in lowercase) as username.
-In this guide, this user will be called `mgrsys`, following the same criteria used for creating the alternative manager user for the Proxmox VE host.
+In this guide, this user is called `mgrsys`, following the same criteria used for creating the alternative manager user for the Proxmox VE host.

 17. On this step you input the password for this new administrative user.
 Again, since this VM is going to be just a template, do not enter a complex password here:

     ![Setting password for new user](images/g020/debian_vm_install_os_installer_creating_admin_user_setting_password.webp "Setting password for new user")

-18. You'll have to confirm the new user's password:
+18. You have to confirm the new user's password:

     ![Confirmation of new user's password](images/g020/debian_vm_install_os_installer_creating_admin_user_setting_password_confirmation.webp "Confirmation of new user's password")

-19. This step it's just about setting up the clock of this VM.
+19. This step is just about setting up the clock of this VM.
 First, the Debian installer will try to find a proper time server:

     ![Installer looks for a time server](images/g020/debian_vm_install_os_installer_time_server.webp "Installer looks for a time server")